GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_EVENTS/README.md

 RDS file with its portion of the unfinished results.
 Those are not initially written to the main netCDF output file, to avoid the chance of multiple processes trying to write to the same file at once (which is unsupported and can lead to data loss).

-However, once all the 'unfinished' runs are finished, we put the data into the main netcdf file using the script [run_merge_additional_stochastic_tsunami_into_netcdf.PBS](run_merge_additional_stochastic_tsunami_into_netcdf.PBS)
+Once all the 'unfinished' runs are finished, we put the data into the main netcdf file using the script [run_merge_additional_stochastic_tsunami_into_netcdf.PBS](run_merge_additional_stochastic_tsunami_into_netcdf.PBS)

     qsub run_merge_additional_stochastic_tsunami_into_netcdf.PBS

+This has to be executed manually.
 Once that has finished and you have confirmed the netCDF files are ok, you might want to delete the folder R_images_tmp that was used to store temporary RDS files.

 # Step 4

 At this point all the stochastic and uniform slip events have been created, and it is time to check the results.

+The script [check_events.R](check_events.R) can be used to plot properties of the earthquake events, and sanity check peak wave heights, earthquake magnitudes, earthquake dimensions, etc.

 The script [check_dart_example.R](check_dart_example.R) gives an example of comparing model scenarios to tide gauge data -- but obviously the file paths etc will need to be